 Which Discipline section should I choose?

-Before we dive in, it's important to know that there is not an inherently right or wrong track to follow for aspiring CPAs.
+It's important to know that there is not an inherently right or wrong track to follow for aspiring CPAs.
 All kinds of specialists will be needed in the future accounting profession, and there are ample opportunities for career advancement across disciplines.
 Also, choosing a Discipline doesn't set your career path in stone.
 However, it can be a benefit and an opportunity for you to focus on accounting competencies that play to your strengths and interests while building a specific focus area when you enter the job market.

 Information Systems and Controls

-If you’re skilled or interested in information technology and data management, you may want to sit for Information Systems and Controls (ISC) exam.
 Information technology, security and data management are a crucial and growing field of expertise in public accounting, as automation increasingly performs more rudimentary accounting tasks while also creating more demand for accountants who know how to derive insights from data.

-As a CPA who specializes in ISC, some opportunities may include a data manager (which could lead to a position as a CIO or CTO) or IT auditor at a public accounting firm while also having fundamental accounting skills and the credential to prove it.
+As a CPA who chooses ISC, some opportunities may include a data manager (which could lead to a position as a CIO or CTO) or IT auditor at a public accounting firm while also having fundamental accounting skills and the credential to prove it.
 Definitely a sweet spot for many CPA firms these days!

 Tax Compliance & Planning

-If your interest is in pursuing a career in tax and compliance, prepare for the Tax Compliance and Planning (TCP) exam.
 Though certainly more “traditional” in a sense than ISC, TCP is just as cutting-edge and ever evolving in its own way since taxes and compliance rules for businesses and individuals are constantly changing.
 This is a vital public accounting competency for which there will always be a strong demand.

 If you closely follow tax rules and changes and enjoy the thought of helping clients ensure they’re in compliance and benefitting from tax regulations, this is the track for you.
 As a CPA who specializes in TCP, some opportunities may include working for the tax department within a company, a public accounting firm, the government, banks, hedge funds or even managing your own tax practice.